 Since 2008, Biel has taught a course at the Georgetown University Law Center on "Human Rights at the Intersection of Trade and Corporate Responsibility" that explores a range of business and human rights issues.
 He received a B.A. in history from Johns Hopkins and joint degrees in law from Yale Law School and public policy from the Woodrow Wilson School at Princeton.

-Amit Pandya, Chief of Staff
+Thomas Richards, Chief of Staff

 Candice Streeter, Program Analyst